-- For every 1 1/2 cup of melts add 1 tsp solid vegetable shortening such as Crisco.
+- For every 1 and 1/2 cup of melts add 1 teaspoon solid vegetable shortening such as Crisco.
 This will make chocolate smooth and shiny.

 - Begin by melting chocolate for 30 seconds.
 Stir completely.
-You will not see much melting the first 30 seconds, but stir anyway.
+You will not see much melting in the first 30 seconds but stir anyway.

 - Microwave another 30 seconds and stir completely.
 Do not microwave for more than 30 seconds at a time and stir completely between each interval.

 - Microwave another 30 seconds and stir.
 It usually takes my microwave 90 seconds to melt chocolate.
 When you take the chocolate out this time it will appear to not be melted completely.
 Keep stirring, more will melt the longer you stir.
-If you have to place back in microwave do so at 10 to 15 second intervals from this point forward.
+If you have to place it back in the microwave do so at 10 to 15-second intervals from this point forward.

-- Also, make sure your bowl and spatula (or spoon) is completely dry.
-Water will make chocolate seize up or “clump”.
+- Also, make sure your bowl and spatula (or spoon) are completely dry.
+Water will make the chocolate seize up or “clump”.
 The chocolate also cannot recover from this; trash it and start again.

 - After dipping candy, cookies, apples, etc lay on waxed or parchment paper to dry and set completely before storing or packaging.
-Drying time will vary depending on the thickness or chocolate.
+Drying time will vary depending on the thickness of the chocolate.

-- If you want to drizzle chocolate over candy or apples instead of dipping the entire item in chocolate, layer a heavy freezer zip-top bag in a microwave safe bowl and place the chocolate inside the bag.
+- If you want to drizzle chocolate over candy or apples instead of dipping the entire item in chocolate, layer a heavy freezer zip-top bag in a microwave-safe bowl and place the chocolate inside the bag.
 Melt using the method above.
 (Squeeze the bag to mix instead of stirring.)
-When melted snip the corner off (very small snip!) and squeeze chocolate into desired pattern on item.
+When melted snip the corner off (very small snip!) and squeeze chocolate into the desired pattern on the item.

 You may also want to read How to Pipe with Melted Chocolate.